Unit Testing Best Practices: The 10 Commandments

 5. Don’t duplicate production logic

-6. Write isolated tests
+6. Write isolated deterministic tests

 7. Don’t overuse mocks and stubs